 How is the decision made about how much support my child will receive?

-With children in receipt of an EHCP, the Local Authority in which you reside has determined the level of support a child must receive, in terms of equipment and hours, and Red Barn Primary School will adhere to this.
+With children in receipt of an EHCP, the Local Authority in which you reside has determined the level of support a child must receive and Red Barn Primary School will adhere to this.
 Parents will be invited to attend Annual Review meetings where the long term objectives are reviewed and specific targets are set.
 Professionals from other agencies are invited to attend or contribute to these meetings to ensure a full picture of the progress and future needs are discussed.

-Red Barn Primary School’s class teachers will carry out half termly reviews of pupil progress and can request additional support for children that are making slower progress than expected.
-This support may take the form of additional hours from our Learning Support Assistants.
+Red Barn Primary School’s class teachers will carry out termly reviews of pupil progress.
 Each term, the SENCo will review the needs of the school and determine the deployment of the Learning Support Assistants accordingly.
 Depending on the level of need, the SENCo and class teacher may seek the advice of an external agency for advice on how to best support the child.
 This is also the case for visual, hearing, physical and emotional and behavioural difficulties.

 How will I be involved in discussions about and planning for my child’s education?

 Your child’s class teacher will invite you to attend two Pupil Progress Reviews a year.
 If you wish, you may request additional meetings to discuss their child’s progress and provision with either the class teacher, SENCo or Headteacher and these can be booked through the school office.
-The SENCo will write to parents of children receiving personalized programmes to inform them of the progress that has been made and share the new targets that have been identified by the class teacher.
 Through the meetings offered, parents are able to offer suggestions as to areas that they would like addressed and the school will act accordingly if in agreement.

 Who can I contact for further information?

-In the first instance, we encourage you to contact their child’s class teacher or SENCo or the Headteacher.
+In the first instance, we encourage you to contact your child’s class teacher, and then the SENCo or the Headteacher.
 We aim to be able to answer any questions you have or signpost you to external agencies for additional support or advice.
 The Governor responsible for overseeing SEND or Chair of Governors can be contacted through the school office.

 The new Hampshire SENDIASS (Special Educational Needs and Disability Information, Advice and Support Service) can be contacted via the website: www.hampshiresendiass.co.uk; email: firstname.lastname@example.org or telephone: 0808 164 5504.